Why I don’t pray

 Wow!
 I can come boldly before the King of kings and am promised His mercy and grace to help in all my needs!

-Recently I read a book which came from Family Christian entitled “Why We Pray” by William Philip.
+Recently I read a book entitled “Why We Pray” by William Philip.
 It really had some interesting thoughts and caused me to think about why I do pray and why I would want to pray.
-The author begins by saying ask yourself Why do you pray not why should I pray?
+The author begins by saying ask yourself Why do you pray, not, why should I pray?
 That is a good question.
 Why do I pray?
 The author answers the question basically with four answers:

 - God is a speaking God – He spoke creation into begin and made man in His image to that man could converse with Him.
 Sin ruined that, but if we have responded to the gospel of Jesus Christ we can once again come into God’s very presence and speak with Him regularly.
 You cannot have a relationship with Jesus unless you talk to Him regularly.
 We don’t really have relationships with our husbands, children, friends, etc., unless we speak to them.